KaiRenz/gngdownloader/README.md

 Setup downloader and mover for Grid and Go setups.
 This is an unofficial tool, no relation to Grid and Go.

-> :warning: I'm not a professional coder - this code works but it can definately be improved.
+> :warning: I'm not a professional coder - this code works but it can definitely be improved.
 I take no responsibility for its use.

 ## Description